This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat the oven to 400°F.

-6 cups cored and ¼-inch sliced apples (about 4-6 apples), ½ cup light brown sugar, 2 tbsp all-purpose flour, 1 tbsp fresh lemon juice, 1 tsp ground cinnamon, ½ tsp allspice, ¼ tsp kosher salt
+6 cups cored, peeled, and sliced baking apples (a mixture such as Granny Smith, Honeycrisp, Pink Lady, or Braeburn; about 4-6 apples), ½ cup light brown sugar, 2 tbsp all-purpose flour, 1 tbsp fresh lemon juice, 1 tsp ground cinnamon, ½ tsp allspice, ¼ tsp kosher salt

 1 large egg, turbinado sugar, 1 recipe pie dough